 In the Faculty of Mathematics, our faculty members are supported by the Associate Dean of Research, who facilitates opportunities for our experts to advance their research and career.

-- Assists with Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant Program applications from applicants each Fall term.
+- Provides information and assistance to faculty for various grant applications, including Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant Program applications from applicants each Fall term.

 - Facilitates communication to and from the Vice President, University Research at the University of Waterloo.

 - Facilitates communication regarding research within the Faculty of Mathematics.

 - Assists in the formation of industry partnerships.

 - Works with the Office of Research to support researchers on campus.